UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_CharacterWrapper.rst

          * False: you get the "global" velocity ie: relative to world orientation.
          * True: you get the "local" velocity ie: relative to object orientation.
       :type local: boolean

+   .. method:: reset()

+      Resets the character velocity and walk direction.